apsislabs/duck-cli/README.md

 ## TODO

-* Move templates to create dir
+- [X] Move templates to create dir
-* Fix print-n-play PDF generation
+- [ ] Fix print-n-play PDF generation
-* Add support for stylesheet per deck
+- [ ] Add support for stylesheet per deck
+- [ ] Add ability to proof
-* Split CLI and core
+- [ ] Split CLI and core
-* Switch from yaml config to json config with $schema
+- [ ] Switch from yaml config to json config with $schema